On the semiampleness of the positive part of CKM Zariski decompositions: Preliminaries

 \subsection{Notation and conventions}

-We will work over the field of complex number $\mathbb{C}$.
-We denote by $Div(X)$ the set of Cartier divisors on $X$ and by $Div_\Q(X)$ the set of divisors such that an integral multiple is Cartier.
+We will always work over the field of complex numbers $\mathbb{C}$.
+Given a (complex) normal projective variety $X$, we denote by $\Div(X)$ the set of Cartier divisors on $X$ and by $\Div_\Q(X)$ the set of divisors such that an integral multiple is Cartier.

+If $\mu:Y \to X$ is a birational morphism, we denote by $\exc(\mu)$ the exceptional locus of $\mu$, that is the complement of the biggest open subset of $Y$ on which $\mu$ is an isomorphism.

-A \textit{pair} $(X,\D)$ consists of a normal projective variety $X$ and a Weil $\mathbb{Q}$-divisor $\D$ on $X$ such that $K_X+\D \in Div_\Q(X)$.
+A \textit{pair} $(X,\D)$ consists of a normal projective variety $X$ and a Weil $\mathbb{Q}$-divisor $\D$ on $X$ such that $K_X+\D \in \Div_\Q(X)$.

 We say that a subvariety $V\subseteq X$ is a \textit{log canonical center} or a \textit{LC center} of the pair $(X,\D)$ if it is the image, through a proper birational morphism, of a divisor $E$ over $X$ such that the discrepancy $a(E,X,\D)\leq -1$.